stevenblair/rapid61850/README.md

 ### EMF import process ###

+ 1. Start Eclipse, with the Workspace set to the root of the repository directory, e.g., `/home/user/rapid61850` on Linux.
- 1. Create an "EMF Project" called "emf", at the location of the repository code.
+ 2. Create an "EMF Project" called "emf", at the location of the repository code.
- 2. Select "XML Schema" as the Model Importer type.
+ 3. Select "XML Schema" as the Model Importer type.
 Select all the IEC 61850 XML Schema documents in the `emf/model` directory.
- 3. Select the three root packages that are imported (although, only `scl` is used).
+ 4. Select the three root packages that are imported (although, only `scl` is used).
 Click "Finish".
 This will re-generate some files in `emf/model`: scl.ecore, lcoordinates.ecore, lmaintenance.ecore, and SCL.genmodel.
- 4. Create a new project of type "Convert Projects to JET Projects", and select the `emf` project.
+ 5. Create a new project of type "Convert Projects to JET Projects", and select the `emf` project.
 For the `emf` project, go to Project Properties > JET Settings, and set Template Containers to "templates", and Source Container to "src".
 Delete the `scdCodeGeneratorTemplates` directory in the root of `emf` that was created before JET was configured correctly.
- 5. Open `SCL.genmodel` and right-click on the root of the model tree.
+ 6. Open `SCL.genmodel` and right-click on the root of the model tree.
 Select "Show Properties View" and ensure that "Compliance Level" is set to "6.0".
 Right-click on the root again and select "Generate Model Code".
 This should re-generate the model implementation files (in the `emf/src/ch` directory), and set up the project properly for using the generated code.
- 6. The package `org.eclipse.emf.query` needs to be added to the project's Plug-in Dependencies.
-This can be done from the mouse cursor tooltip for the compiler error at the `import` statements in `SCDValidator.java`.
- 7. You may need to include an additional JAR library for the project to compile.
+ 7. Two additional JAR libraries must be included for the project to compile.
 In the Project Properties for `emf`, go to Java Build Path > Libraries.
-Click on "Add External JARs..." and find `com.ibm.icu_4.2.1.v20100412.jar` (or a similar version).
-It should be located in the "plugins" directory within the Eclipse installation.
+Click on "Add External JARs..." and find `com.ibm.icu_4.4.2.v20110823.jar` and `org.eclipse.emf.query_1.2.100.v200903190031.jar` (or similar versions).
+These should be located in the "plugins" directory within the Eclipse installation.

 ### C code project example ###